January 28, 2015 • Jerod Gunsberg, Los Angeles Criminal Defense Lawyer

 Many schools now have automated systems in place that automatically report any suspected fraud activities to school administrators.
 If they believe fraud has occurred, the administrators will then inform the Department of Education who will then put an Inspector General on the case.

-Bottom Line: If you or a loved one are being investigated for student loan fraud, you should contact a qualified criminal defense attorney immediately.
+Bottom line: If you or a loved one is being investigated for student loan fraud, you should contact a qualified criminal defense attorney immediately.
 You can contact the Law Offices of Jerod Gunsberg at (323) 633-3423 or by via the secure contact form on this page to for a free and confidential consultation.